Semrush helps you:

 Sources: YouTube, DataReportal

-In 2023, YouTube is ranked second amongst all global social media platforms.
-Sorted by the number of active users, it is beaten only by Facebook.
+In 2025, YouTube is ranked third amongst all global social media platforms.
+Sorted by the number of active users, it is beaten only by Facebook and WhatsApp.

 Most Used Social Media Platforms Worldwide

-For context, there are just shy of 4.95 billion active social media users globally.
-So YouTube is one of just two sites that can claim to have captured at least a 50% share of all social media users.
+For context, there are just shy of 5.41 billion active social media users globally.
+So YouTube is one of just three platforms that can claim to have captured at least a 50% share of all social media users.

 Platform Users